Meaning of Membership

 - Service—Volunteer with one Campus Kitchen shift to recover food, prep it, or deliver it to one of our partner organizations.
-Or Volunteer to cook and eat a meal with the guys in our St. Luke’s transitional shelter or Metropolitan House.
+Or volunteer to help at our Metropolitan House or St. Luke's House.

 - Witness—be comfortable sharing with the group why you are a Christian and live the way you do—what difference it has made and what difference you are working to make.

 5. Meet again with Pastor Kate to set a Sunday to join!